 Come, Lord, to our souls come down

 Come, Lord, to our souls come down.
 Howard Charles Adie Gaunt* (1902-83).
 This hymn was first published in 100HfT (1969).
 It was written to be sung between the Epistle and the Gospel at Holy Communion, and is therefore short: it is a hymn of preparation.
-In its first printing, verse 3 lines 3-4 were: Make us, Lord, by your own Word, More and more believing.
+In its first printing, stanza 3 lines 3-4 were: Make us, Lord, by your own Word, More and more believing.
 Both HP and RS altered these lines, concerned that ‘more and more’ might mean quantity rather than depth: HPRS Stir us, Lord, by your own word; Deepen our believing. lead us, Lord, by your own Word; strengthen our believing.
-A&MCP sensibly retains Gaunt’s original text, though changing ‘Word’ to...
+A&MCP (2000) and A&MRW (2013) retain Gaunt’s original text.
+Outside Britain it is found...

 If you have a valid subscription to Dictionary of Hymnology, please log in to view this content.
 If you require a subscription, please click here.